 HIV is a virus that only transmits between people in specific ways.
-There are many myths about HIV transmission, and it is important to know the facts.
+There are many myths about HIV transa daymission, and it is important to know the facts.

-Understanding how HIV does and does not pass on helps prevent transmission and reduce the discrimination and stigma associated with HIV.
+Understanding how HIV spreads and cannot spread helps prevent transmission and reduces the discrimination and stigma relating to HIV.

 For example, antiretroviral therapy can reduce the amount of virus in the body to undetectable levels.
 When this happens, the virus cannot harm the body or pass on to another person.

-This article looks at the ways that HIV transmits, the ways that it does not, and how to keep it from passing on.
+This article looks at how HIV transmits, how it cannot, and how to keep it from passing on.